 Augmented reality (AR) is one of 3 major extended reality technologies (the others are VR and MR) that allow us to improve our quality of life with the help of software and hardware, connecting the digital and the physical planes.
 VR in healthcare has its own role, but AR is widely considered the most accessible.

 This might surprise you if you haven’t experienced augmented reality before, but AR in the healthcare industry is already a big hit and used globally.
-In this article, we will show you why this is, and help you get started with AR app development.
+In this article, we will show you why this is, and help you get started your work with AR app development company.

 How Augmented Reality is Used in Healthcare